fluentcms/FluentCMS/README.md

 ## Features

-- **Dual Mode CMS**: Operate as a traditional content-based CMS or as a headless CMS to suit various project needs.
 - **AI-Powered Writing Assistance**: Utilize advanced AI to guide content creation, suggesting optimizations and improving readability.
 - **Blazing Fast**: Built on top of Blazor components for client-side operations.
 - **Extensible**: Easily extend with custom plugins and themes.